 We usually define breast cancer as invasive carcinoma or ductal carcinoma in situ (DCIS).
 Some analyses restrict to invasive breast cancer.
-Lobular carcinoma in situ (LCIS), lymphoma, and sarcoma (including cystosarcoma phyllodes) are excluded from the BCSC definition of breast cancer.
+The BCSC definition of breast cancer excludes lobular carcinoma in situ (LCIS), lymphoma, sarcoma (including cystosarcoma phyllodes), leukemia, and melanoma.

 For a woman's first breast cancer diagnosis, we identify the earliest diagnosis of invasive breast cancer or DCIS using the cancer registry and pathology files and for one site, the biopsy follow-up file.
-If a woman has diagnoses of both invasive cancer and DCIS separated by more than 60 days, we take the earliest result as her first breast cancer.
-If the invasive cancer and DCIS diagnoses are within 60 days of each other, we use the invasive result, but retain the earlier date as the diagnosis date.
-For cancer characteristics (e.g., size, stage, nodal status) we use the most severe result from cancer registry records with the same cancer type (invasive or DCIS) within 60 days of diagnosis.
+If a woman has diagnoses of both invasive cancer and DCIS separated by more than 183 days, we take the earliest result as her first breast cancer.
+If the invasive cancer and DCIS diagnoses are within 183 days of each other, we use the invasive result, but retain the earlier date as the diagnosis date.
+For cancer characteristics (e.g., size, stage, nodal status) we use the most severe result from cancer registry records with the same cancer type (invasive or DCIS) within 18360 days of diagnosis.
 We fill in missing values using the most severe result from pathology, or, for one site, biopsy follow-up.